top of page

 Today life after print is on the agenda of any newspaper on this planet.
 Some are lowering the number of print days relying instead on the e-paper, that is a replica of the printed product on a display screen.
 This was not the vision of La Presse in 2013.
 It was not build on e-paper.
 Their vision was a new product.
 The management had an early very visionary plan of quickly replacing print with a completely new fresh approach of presenting news and, in addition to that, a completely new business concept.

-At the stage of the Innovate Local session on the WAN-IFRA Congress in Copenhagen in the end of May, the deputy publisher and vice president of La Presse, Francois Cardinale, gave us an update of their case.
+At the stage of the Innovate Local session on the WAN-IFRA Congress in Copenhagen in the end of May, the deputy publisher and vice president of La Presse, Francois Cardinal, gave us an update of their case.

 Today La Presse is a fully digital media operation and Montreal's largest news media outlet, as well as the largest independent French language newsroom in North America, with about 220 journalists.

-Cardinale describes:
+Cardinal describes:

 - "We report on local, regional, national and international news.
 You could say that we are a local media.
 That's why we are here today.
 But, for the anecdote; in Quebec, we like to say that we are a national newspaper; the nation being the province of Quebec.
 I'm not here to have a debate on the political, scene of Quebec.
 Don't worry.
 We are, after all, a general media outlet, but also, I would say a "UMO", a kind of Unidentified Media Object.
 I use the term "UMO" for three reasons: